TriplyDB/Documentation/docs/triplydb-js/index.md

 Imports one or more URLs into this dataset.

-The URLs mist provide access to RDF data.
+The URLs must provide access to RDF data.

 <!--
 ##### Supported URLs